y0nil/kusto.blog/blog-posts/ingestion-time-metadata.md

 ---
 title: Specifying metadata at ingestion time
 ---
-# Specifying metadata at ingestion time in Kusto (Azure Data Explorer)
+# Specifying metadata at ingestion time in Kusto

 *Last modified: 12/21/2018*